 Crestron is a home automation app that allows users to control entertainment and environmental system from their iPhone and iPad.
-It uses Wifi or 3G communication to keep you connected in the home, office and on the go.
-The interface is quite simple – you can view room, device status, select movies/music, adjust volume, climate, lighting, and security.
+It uses Wifi or 4G/5G communication to keep you connected in the home, office, and on the go.
+The interface is quite simple – you can view the room and device status, select movies/music, and adjust volume, climate, lighting, and security settings.

-XA1 is a realtime spectrum analyzer for iPhone and iPod touch.
-It is designed to give realtime feedback for the audio spectrum, so when you perform audio-related work, the app will help you with a visible reference for your sound.
-It features low latency, 5-octave keyboard, peak mode, filter bandwidth adjustment and more.
+XA1 is a real-time spectrum analyzer for iPhone and iPod touch.
+It is designed to give real-time feedback for the audio spectrum, so when you perform audio-related work, the app will help you with a visible reference for your sound.
+It features low latency, a 5-octave keyboard, peak mode, and filter bandwidth adjustment.

 19. Boffo Fun Time Game Pax 2 – $299.99

-A dubious-looking football game available for iPhone, iPod touch and iPad.
-It claims to have “most realistic graphic and simulation” but reviews describe it as “nothing special”.
+A dubious-looking football game available for iPhone, iPod touch, and iPad.
+It claims to have the “most realistic graphic and simulation,” but reviews describe it as “nothing special.”

-Agro helps agronomists by taking the headache out of filing paperwork and keeping track of inspection.
-It allows you to store client details, chemical requirement, crops, and pests.
+Agro helps agronomists by taking the headache out of filing paperwork and keeping track of inspections.
+It allows you to store client details, chemical requirements, crops, and pests.

-You can create and email professional paddock inspection reports to each client, and simultaneously email local suppliers to prepare and hold chemicals required.
+You can create and email professional paddock inspection reports to each client and simultaneously email local suppliers to prepare and hold the chemicals required.
 However, the app seems overpriced for something that could probably be organized on a spreadsheet for free.